-As long as we recognize that this sense of discontentment is meant to prevent stagnation and stimulate further growth, this concern will not discourage our spirits.
-Rather, it helps us overcome any lazy tendencies, ensuring that we are not satisfied with spiritual attainments already acquired.
-With this awareness, our spirits are filled with joy and resolve, as we continue to grow and succeed in our spiritual endeavors.
+As long as we recognize that this sense of discontentment is meant to prevent stagnation and stimulate further growth, this concern will not discourage us.
+Rather, it helps us overcome laziness and complacency, ensuring that we are not satisfied with the spiritual attainments we have already acquired.
+With this mindset, our spirits are filled with resolve, as we continue to advance in our spiritual efforts.

-(Adapted from Ein Eyah vol. II, pp. 324-325)
+(Adapted from Ein Eyah vol. II, pp. 324-325 on Berakhot 60a)